BioinformaticsCSU/LongRepMarker/README.md

 	[options]

-	         -Xmx300G <This parameter is only used when processing the large datasets (For example: the genome size exceeds 5Gb)>
+	         -Xmx300G <This parameter is only used when processing the large datasets (For example: the genome size exceeds 5Gb, and the sequencing data larger than 10GB)>
 	         -r   <The reference file or the assemblies file (This parameter is only used in reference-assisted mode)>
 		 -k   <The k-mer size used in detection (Default value: 49)>
 		 -e   <This parameter controls whether the short reads error correction is executed (Setting this parameter to 'yes' indicates that error correction will be executed)>